apollographql/datasource-rest/README.md

 > Note: In previous versions of RESTDataSource (< v5), this hook was expected to throw the error it received (the default implementation did exactly that).
 This is no longer required; as mentioned below, the error will be thrown immediately after invoking `didEncounterError`.

-You can implement this observability hook in order to inspect (or modify) errors that are thrown while fetching, parsing the body (`parseBody()`), or by the `throwIfResponseIsError()` hook.
+You can implement this hook in order to inspect (or modify) errors that are thrown while fetching, parsing the body (`parseBody()`), or by the `throwIfResponseIsError()` hook.
 The error that this hook receives will be thrown immediately after this hook is invoked.

+You can also throw a different error here altogether.
+Note that by default, errors are `GraphQLError`s (coming from `errorFromResponse`).

 ##### `parseBody`